 The world has evolved a lot in terms of accepting different types of sexuality, but we still have a long way to go.
 From coming out to family and friends to dealing with stigma and abuse in your community, many LGBTQIA+ people suffer stresses that straight, cisgender people don’t.

-Although I am a queer counselor with expertise in LBGTQIA+, I am skilled at working with all sexual orientations including straight/heterosexual individuals.
+Although I am a queer counselor with expertise in LBGTQIA+ issues, I am skilled at working with all sexual orientations and gender identities.

 Polyamory and Non-Monogamy